 So, the 1931 version is something of a disappointment.
 It messes with its source novel but none of its changes can be described as improvements.
 I can see why it would appeal to fans of pre-Code cinema but the 1941 version is considered definitive for a reason.
 (Director John Huston reportedly loved the novel and greatly disliked the previous versions with their tacked-on semi-happy endings.)

 Oh and one final note.
 Some folks seem to have the idea that Cortez looked more like the book Spade than Bogart did.
 Not really.
 Neither man looked much like the book version.
 Spade was described as tall (one point for Cortez), blond, pink complected, having a v-shaped mouth and sloped shoulders.
 “He rather looked pleasantly like a blond satan” according to Hammett.
 Not many classic Hollywood leading men fit that description but if I had to choose purely on physical looks, I would go with Sterling Hayden, who is about an 85% match.
 In any case, at least Bogart doesn’t sport a Chesire cat grin.

-Bebe Daniels (whose real name may or may not have been Phyllis) was born in Dallas, Texas in 1901.
+Bebe Daniels was born in Dallas, Texas in 1901.
 A precocious child actress, she made her first confirmed screen appearance in 1910.
-Her second appearance was in the very first movie version of The Wizard of Oz, where it is generally accepted that she played the part of Dorothy.
+Her second appearance was in the very first movie version (with caveats) of The Wizard of Oz, where it is generally accepted that she played the part of Dorothy.